Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 However, keep in mind that Ortisei, with its upscale appeal, can be more expensive compared to other towns in the Dolomites.
 Also, the town is more of a quiet, family-friendly destination rather than a party hub.

-Here are 2 of the best hotels in Ortisei:
+Here are 2 of the most beautiful hotels in Ortisei:

 Hotel Cosmea ($$$): Great location, spotless rooms, generous amenities, friendly staff.
-Great for skiing, cycling, and relaxation.
+Great for winter and summer activities, besides some relaxation.

 Hotel Angelo Engel ($$$$): Alpine charm, exceptional service, and top-notch amenities for a luxurious, relaxing stay.